sebapersson/petab_sciml/docs/src/format.md

 #### Outputs

 Valid `targetId` for a neural network output is a constant model parameter.
-During PEtab problem import, assigned parameters are replaced by the neural network output in the ODE RHS.
+During PEtab problem import, any assigned parameters is replaced by the neural network output in the ODE RHS.

 **Importantly**, it is invalid for a model parameter assigned by a neural network output to appear in both the ODE RHS and the observable formula.
 In the observable formula, neural network output PEtab identifiers are expected to be directly encoded, making a neural network–assigned parameter in the formula ambiguous.
 Conversely, it is considered valid if a neural network output is used to assign an ODE model parameter and is also directly encoded in the observable formula.